Pittsburgh Athletic Club (football): First professional player

-The first known professional player was William "Pudge" Heffelfinger, an All-American offensive guard from Yale.
+The first known professional player was William "Pudge" Heffelfinger, an All-American guard from Yale.
 Heffelfinger was paid $500 (US dollars) to play for Allegheny against Pittsburgh on November 12, 1892.
 Heffelfinger, who was working as a railroad clerk in Chicago, and playing for Chicago Athletic Association Football team between arguments with its management, had earlier turned down an offer to play for the Pittsburgh Athletic Club for $250.
 This set off quite a controversy as Pittsburgh protested the presence of Heffelfinger and other Chicago players.
 Allegheny retaliated with the fact that Pittsburgh had imported players as well.
 Allegheny won the game 4–0, in front of 3,000 spectators, when Heffelfinger picked up a fumble, that he forced himself, and ran it in for a touchdown.

 It later turned out that Heffelfinger received $500 plus $25 in expenses for the game.
 Two of his Chicago teammates received “liberal” expense money.
 Thus, William (Pudge) Heffelfinger now is acknowledged as the first professional football player anywhere.

 First pro football contract

 In 1893, the Allegheny and Pittsburgh split two games, with the Pittsburgh winning 6–0 at Exposition Park and the Alleghenys winning, 8–4, in East Liberty.
 The year was far more significant for several other reasons, however.
-On October 4, Pittsburgh, represented by John Barbour, signed a player to a formal pro football contract which stated that the player must participate in all Pittsburgh games and will not play for anyone else during those games.
+On October 4, Pittsburgh signed a player to a formal pro football contract which stated that the player must participate in all Pittsburgh games and will not play for anyone else during those games.
 In return the player was paid $50 per game by the Pittsburgh club.
 While contract has been torn at the signature line, it is believed that the first contracted player was Grant Dibert who played halfback and was a member of the Pittsburgh A. C. since 1890.